pablocael/pynear/README.md

   2. Recommendation systems — suggesting similar items (products, songs, articles) by finding the closest user or item embeddings.
   3. Anomaly detection — flagging data points whose nearest neighbours are unusually distant as potential outliers or fraud cases.
   4. Semantic search — retrieving documents or passages whose dense vector representations are closest to a query embedding (e.g. RAG pipelines).
+  5. Broad-phase collision detection — quickly finding candidate object pairs that might be colliding by looking up the nearest neighbours of each object's bounding volume, before running the expensive narrow-phase test.
+  6. Soft body / cloth simulation — finding the nearest mesh vertices or particles to resolve contact constraints and self-collision.
+  7. Particle systems (SPH, fluid sim) — each particle needs to know its neighbours within a radius to compute pressure and density forces.

 ---